Damao (hat): Yuan dynasty

 Boli hat (钹笠帽), a cymbal-shape hat with a round crown and with a brim which extended outwards and downwards, was one of the most popular hats worn by the Mongols (including the Yuan Emperors, officials and male commoners) in the Yuan dynasty.
 The use of boli hat by the ordinary Mongols in their everyday lives in the Yuan dynasty.
 This eventually influenced the Han Chinese.

 Figurine wearing a boli hat, Yuan dynasty.

 Ming dynasty

 The boli hat continued to be used in the Ming dynasty where it was renamed damao in historical documents of the Ming dynasty, which may be because they were rounder and bigger than the futou had traditionally been worn by the Han Chinese.
-The damao was also widely worn by government clerks and family servants of the Ming officials and the Imperial family, and postmen (yishi 役使).
-They were also symbols of low-ranking servants as they were commonly worn by family servants; it was worn by people of lower-ranking occupations due to their practicality.
-A damao made of rattan called chanzongmao (缠棕帽) is also used by military men, sometimes decorated with feathers attached on top of the hat.
+The damao was also widely worn by government clerks and family servants of the Ming officials and the Imperial family, and postmen.
+The damao was one of the principal forms of men’s headwear during the Ming dynasty, worn by people across the social hierarchy, from the emperor to commoners.
+It also served as an important form of formal headwear for Ming men, functioning much like a dress hat.
+A damao made of rattan called is also used by military men, sometimes decorated with feathers attached on top of the hat.

+The damao was also frequently bestowed as a gift upon neighboring tribes and tributary states, a practice extensively documented in the Ming Shilu (Veritable Records of the Ming Dynasty).